ravi-kumar-pilla/shareableviz-action/docs/source/index.rst

-.. spaceflights_pandas documentation master file, created by sphinx-quickstart.
+.. spaceflights_pandas_viz documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project spaceflights_pandas's API docs!
+Welcome to project spaceflights_pandas_viz's API docs!
 =============================================

 .. toctree::